 The current CPE and EE MEng degree program has a five-year average continuous enrollment of 89 students, and has awarded over 280 CPE and EE degrees over that five-year time span.
 Exit surveys from the past two years of our MEng graduates report a median starting yearly salary of $86,250, and with a third quartile of $101,250 and a first quartile of $75,750.

-These newly graduated CPE and EE MEng students have accepted employment offers from many companies including: Amazon, Apple, Bloomberg, Dominion Energy, Facebook, Intel, Nvidia, Microsoft, Qualcomm, and VMWare; defense contractors including: Boeing, Harris, Lockheed Martin, and Raytheon; and numerous government agencies—many in the Washington DC area.
+These newly graduated CPE and EE MEng students have accepted employment offers from many companies including: Amazon, Apple, Bloomberg, Dominion Energy, Facebook, Intel, Nvidia, Microsoft, Qualcomm, and VMWare; defense contractors including: Boeing, Harris, Lockheed Martin, and Raytheon; and numerous government agencies—many in the D.C. area.